jdsandifer/ALUnit/STYLE.md

 ### Naming

-Autolisp-unit naming will follow a style more akin to those used in the major programming languages (Java, C, C#, etc.) than in common lisp.
+ALU naming will follow a style more akin to those used in the major programming languages (Java, C, C#, etc.) than in common lisp.
 The main reasons for this are readability and brevity.
 The hyphen separated words of lisp can be harder to read than camel case and the hyphens constitute additional, unneeded characters.
-Here are some examples of the style used in autolisp-unit:
+Here are some examples of the style used in ALU:

 - Variables: `aVariableName`, `anotherVariable`, `index2` - Descriptive words/numbers
 in camelCase.